 As a child when I tested my mother’s patience, I always knew when I’d crossed the line.
 The Look could stop me in my tracks.
 The one that silently conveyed, “I’d like you to stop that.”
 That screaming, that banging, that whining or whatever was getting on her nerves.
-Sometimes it was The Tone that I recognized as, “She means business.”
+Sometimes it was The Tone that I recognized as “she means business.”
 But once in a while I’d push it.
 See the line in front of me, and defiantly step over it, ignoring what I knew was right.
-Then I heard it loud and clear.
+That’s when I heard it loud and clear.

 As soon as I heard that game-changing word, I longed to go backward just one tiny step, to the place where I hadn’t yet pushed her to the point of Enough.
 (Funny, I don’t recall wishing I could go back and make a better choice from the beginning).

 As an adult, those lines are still here.
-Only now The Look and The Tone have mostly been internalized, guided by the relationship I claim with Christ.
-Yet I still find myself stepping up to (and over) the same line.
+Only now The Look and The Tone have mostly been internalized.
+Yet I still find myself stepping up to (and over) similar lines.
 When a friend tells me she got a huge promotion with a ginormous raise I stiffly say, “Greeeat!”
 But inwardly I judge her and feed my envy by scoffing that I “know” she doesn’t work very hard.

 Then I cringe because I know I have stepped over that line yet again.